Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 • A stroke

 Naturally, when we think of disability, we think of someone bound in a wheelchair, right?
-Not true and far from it.
-According to the Council For Disability Awareness, 90% of disabilities are from illnesses (like cancer) and musculoskeletal issues than from accidents.
+However, according to the Council For Disability Awareness, 90% of disabilities are from illnesses (like cancer) and musculoskeletal issues than from accidents.

 That means an illness or condition, such as cancer or a heart condition, has a higher probability of disabling you than a skiing accident.

 Moreover, some dental hygienists and dental assistants develop lower arm, shoulder, and back problems.
-Depending on the severity, these situations can be long-term disabling conditions.
+Depending on the severity, these conditions can be long-term disabling situations.

 While worker’s compensation can cover some medical bills and provide some money if you experience an injury at work, it may not totally cover your loss of income.